sjmudd/ps-top/README.md

 ### Grants

-Do not forget to ensure that the MySQL user you configure has access to the `performance_schema` tables.
+`pstop` needs `SELECT` access to `performance_schema` tables.
+It will not run if access to the required tables is not available.

 ### Screens